AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

    * Virtual Classroom
    * Classroom
    * Activity

+   >[!NOTE]
+   >
-   Note: While duplicating a course, if you had enabled the option Instance Configuration in the source course, the option remains disabled in the destination course.
+   >While duplicating a course, if you had enabled the option Instance Configuration in the source course, the option remains disabled in the destination course.

    **Instance Switch isn't supported for**: